Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ```

 ### -ServerName
-Specifies the server that hosts the database.
+The name of the Azure SQL Server the database is in.

 ```yaml
 Type: String